Andrei1999CJ/MusicalBox/README.md

 Below are the requirements for the project:
 - system should be able to sing a song with at least 5 musical notes
 - system should be able to detect the distance to an object
-- system should start the song when the it detetcts an object very close to him
+- system should start the song when it detects an object very close to it
-- system should be able to indicate in which is state it is(object detected & song is started / no object detected)
+- system should be able to indicate the current state (object detected & song is started / no object detected)

 Hardware components